-Efforts to Speed Up Ballot Counting In Three States Fail
+Efforts to Speed Up Ballot Counting in Three States Fail

 But Democratic Gov. Tom Wolf and the Republican-controlled legislature have not reached an agreement.
 Wolf wants counties to be able to process ballots 15 days before Nov.
 3 and Republicans have offered three days.

-In the past, states could afford to hand count absentee ballots because there just weren’t that many of them.
-But with millions of people frightened into voting by mail by Democrats, and lawyers lining up to challenge every rejected ballot, we may not get a decision in the presidential election before the legal deadline to resolve all election disputes by December 6.
+In the past, states could afford to hand-count absentee ballots because there just weren’t that many of them.
+But with millions of people frightened into voting by mail by Democrats, and lawyers lining up to challenge every rejected ballot, we may not get a decision in the presidential election before the Dec.
+6 legal deadline to resolve all election disputes.

 Editor’s Note: Want to support PJ Media so we can continue telling the truth about the 2020 election?
 Join PJ Media VIP TODAY and use the promo code LAWANDORDER to get 25% off your VIP membership.